How does the Tether cryptocurrency work?

 So how does Tether maintain precisely U$ 1 value per USDT token?
 It’s a complex system and it works a little like this: every time demand for Tether would cause it to go above the equivalent value of U$ 1 in equivalent Bitcoin, more USDT is minted against Bitcoin.
 Whenever the value of Tether tends to go down in relation to U$, in the equivalent Bitcoin amount, Tether is bought off the markets and drained.

-Tether is a privately owned company with registration in Hong Kong and offices in Switzerland.
-Not much is known about where they keep the USD reserves which guarantee the value of Tether against U$.
+Tether is a privately owned company.
+Last we knew, it had offices registered in Hong Kong and Switzerland.
+Not much is known about where they keep the USD reserves which back the value of Tether against U$.

 The Tether token itself was initially built on the Omni Layer, which is a 2nd layer application built on the Bitcoin blockchain.
 Later, Tether began to use Tron, Ethereum and other blockchains so it could be traded in more exchanges.

 You cannot mine Tether, it can only be minted by its contract controllers.
 In a sense it works a lot like a ERC20 token works on top of Ethereum, except this one uses Omni as its platform.
 All Tether activity can be tracked using the Tether explorer on top of Omni.
 There you can see how much is being minted, destroyed and so on.